Home Up Inductor Spice Model

 The Reason Optimum Form Factors Vary

-With high external capacitance, any reasonable amount of internal stray capacitance shunting the inductor causes a very small change in circulating current in the inductor.
-The external circuit, in effect, determines circulating currents.
-In this case, inductor Q is set mostly by flux leakage and conductor resistance in the inductor.
+With high external capacitance, any reasonable amount of internal stray capacitance shunting the inductor only causes a very small change in circulating current in the inductor.
+The low-impedance external circuit can almost exclusively determine current in the inductor.
+In this case, inductor Q is set mostly by conductor resistance in the inductor, so anything we do to minimize the copper path resistance will help.
+This would include closely packed turns that increase mutual coupling between turns.

 As the system's external capacitance is reduced, circulating currents inside an inductor become increasingly influenced by stray capacitance.
-This includes capacitance within the inductor, as well as capacitance between the inductor and objects surrounding the inductor.
+This includes capacitance within the inductor as well as capacitance between the inductor and objects surrounding the inductor.

 When external capacitance is reduced, the coil ends must be increasingly separated from each other.
 The form factor chosen must reduce coil diameter while increasing length.
 In high impedance (reactance) systems, reducing capacitance improves component Q in spite of the resistance penalty resulting from increased conductor length required in long form factors.